awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

-# Testing Amazon Aurora using fault injection queries<a name="AuroraMySQL.Managing.FaultInjectionQueries"></a>
+# Testing Amazon Aurora MySQL using fault injection queries<a name="AuroraMySQL.Managing.FaultInjectionQueries"></a>

-You can test the fault tolerance of your Amazon Aurora DB cluster by using fault injection queries\.
-Fault injection queries are issued as SQL commands to an Amazon Aurora instance and they enable you to schedule a simulated occurrence of one of the following events:
+You can test the fault tolerance of your Aurora MySQL DB cluster by using fault injection queries\.
+Fault injection queries are issued as SQL commands to an Amazon Aurora instance\.
+They let you schedule a simulated occurrence of one of the following events:
 + A crash of a writer or reader DB instance
 + A failure of an Aurora Replica
 + A disk failure
 + Disk congestion

-When a fault injection query specifies a crash, it forces a crash of the Aurora DB instance\.
+When a fault injection query specifies a crash, it forces a crash of the Aurora MySQL DB instance\.
 The other fault injection queries result in simulations of failure events, but don't cause the event to occur\.
 When you submit a fault injection query, you also specify an amount of time for the failure event simulation to occur for\.

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
 For more information, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.

+Running fault injection queries requires the following privileges:
++ Aurora MySQL version 1 – `PROCESS`\.
++ Aurora MySQL versions 2 and 3 – All of the master user privileges\.
+For more information, see [Master user account privileges](UsingWithRDS.MasterAccounts.md)\.

 ## Testing an instance crash<a name="AuroraMySQL.Managing.FaultInjectionQueries.Crash"></a>